hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/700_scc_xv.md

 various ideas are the various paths to it.
 Although the real nature of the Jiva is Brahman, still as he has identification with the qualifying adjunct of the mind, he suffers from all sorts of doubts and difficulties, pleasure and pain.
-But everyone from Brahmâ down to a blade of grass is advancing towards the realisation of his real nature.
+But everyone from Brahmā down to a blade of grass is advancing towards the realisation of his real nature.
 And none can escape the round of births and deaths until he realises his identity with Brahman.
 Getting the human birth, when the desire for